Anthony-S-Chen/Anthony-S-Chen.github.io/_pages/Opening.md

 ---

-## Research Vision (Brief)

-My research aims to advance **embodied intelligence**: intelligence that emerges from tight coupling between learning, control, and physical interaction with the real world.
-In particular, I am interested in:

-- **In-situ learning**: robots that learn directly on hardware during operation
-- **Adaptive optimal control**: combining optimality, stability, and uncertainty handling
-- **Efficient reinforcement learning**: minimizing data and computation while maintaining safety and performance

-The long-term goal is to build autonomous systems that are truly intelligent, and also *safe and secure, reliable, interpretable, and deployable in safety-critical environments*.

----

 ## Past Openings (Examples)

 - PhD position: In-situ learning for autonomous aerial systems with energy-optimal control
-- PhD position: Safe and Robust Reinforcement Learning for Embodied Intelligence with Control-Theoretic Foundations
+- PhD position: Safe and robust reinforcement learning for embodied intelligence with control-theoretic foundations

+---

+## Research Vision

+My research aims to advance **embodied intelligence**—intelligence that emerges from the tight coupling between learning, control, and physical interaction with the real world.

+In particular, I focus on:

+- **In-situ learning**, where systems learn directly on hardware during operation
+- **Adaptive optimal control**, integrating performance, stability, and uncertainty handling
+- **Efficient reinforcement learning**, enabling data-efficient and safe learning in physical systems

+The long-term goal is to develop autonomous systems that are not only intelligent, but also **safe, reliable, interpretable, and deployable in safety-critical environments**, including aerospace, robotics, energy, and future quantum technologies.

 ---